 Hubble Observes the Moons and Rings of the Planet Uranus

-This NASA Hubble Space Telescope image of the planet Uranus reveals the planet's rings, at least five of the inner moons, and bright clouds in the planet's southern hemisphere.
-Hubble now allows astronomers to revisit the planet at a level of detail not possible since the Voyager 2 spacecraft flew by the planet briefly, nearly a decade ago.
+This Hubble telescope snapshot of the planet Uranus reveals the planet's rings, at least five of the inner moons, and bright clouds in the Southern Hemisphere.
+Hubble allows astronomers to revisit the planet at a level of detail not possible since the Voyager 2 spacecraft flew by the planet briefly, nearly a decade ago.

 This picture is a combination of images showing the motion of the inner moons.
 Each inner moon appears as a string of three dots.
 Thanks to Hubble's capabilities, astronomers will be able to precisely determine the moons' orbits.